dolphindb/release/1.10/README.md

 * Fixed a bug that may cause system crash if the parameters of partial application in a RPC call do not use the correct format. (**1.10.7**)
 * Fixed a bug that if a SQL query with multiple OR conditions that contain both partitioning columns and non-partitioning columns in the where clause is applied on a table with value partitioning scheme, the result may contain more rows than expected. (**1.10.7**)
 * Fixed a bug that function `wsum` returns 0 when both parameters contain only Null values.
 Now it returns Null. (**1.10.7**)
+* Fixed a bug: When both parameters 'csort' and 'limit' are specified in function `sql`, the generated SQL statement cannot not find the columns specified by 'csort'. (**1.10.8**)
+* Fixed a bug: When the hash algorithm is used to execute aggregate functions in groups in SQL statements, if the result contains Null values, the system does not set a Null value flag.
+Therefore, if the results are further filtered with function `isNull`, the system can't detect Null values. (**1.10.8**)
+* Fixed a bug: If the hash algorithm is used to execute aggregate function `wsum` in SQL group-by calculations, and if both inputs of function `wsum` are Null, the result should be Null instead of 0. (**1.10.8**)
+* Fixed a bug: When there are multiple streaming executors, executing `getStreamingStat` will cause the system to crash.
+This is a bug introduced in 1.10.7. (**1.10.8**)

 ## DolphinDB GUI